brucruz/headshare-community-web/src/components/UploadModal/contents.md

 #### For main media

-1. OK post useEffect
+1. post useEffect

-- sets main media state to empty or ready
+- [x] sets main media state to empty or ready

-2. OK postData useEffect

-- sets post, description, slug, tags, exclusive and thumbnailUrl, if they exists in postData (result from query)

-3. OK mainMedia + post + updatePost + communitySlug + id + uploadInfo + exclusive useEffect

-- update Post mutation - sets the new uploaded media as the post's main Madia

-4. formatted upload (useMemo)
+2. formatted upload (useMemo)

-- transforms the upload info state to a human-readable format
+- [x] transforms the upload info state to a human-readable format

-5. get editor save state (useCallback)

-- fetches the post builder (editor) save state (saving or saved)

-6. publish post (useCallback)
+3. publish post (useCallback)

 - updates Post mutation to status published
 - also updates description, slug and exclusive